MuhammedSuhaib/mixture_of_py/d.md

-# Validate email:
-import re
-email = "test@example.com"
-print(bool(re.match(r".+@.+\..+", email)))  # True
-# Strong password check:
+# List
-import re
-password = "Abc123!"
-print(bool(re.match(r'^(?=.*[A-Za-z])(?=.*\d)[A-Za-z\d@$!%*#?&]{6,}$', password)))
-# True if 6+ chars, letters & numbers

-In Python, "guards" usually mean:

-Ordered: Lists are ordered, meaning that the items in the list have a specific order and can be accessed by their index.
-Mutable: Lists are mutable, meaning that they can be modified after they are created.
-Indexed: Lists are indexed, meaning that each item in the list has a specific index that can be used to access it.
-Dynamic size: Lists can grow or shrink dynamically as elements are added or removed.
-Heterogeneous: Lists can contain elements of different data types, such as integers, strings, floats, and other lists.
-Supports duplicate values: Lists can contain duplicate values.

-fruits: list = ["apple", "banana", "cherry"] print(fruits[0])   # Output: apple print(fruits[-3])  # Output: apple, accessing element in reverse order

-append vs extend
-apnd 4 single value | x6tnd  4 multiple elemnts

-Feature | pop() | remove()
-Based on | Index | Value
-Return value | Yes (removed item) | No (returns None) Error if... | Index out of range | Value not found Default use | Removes the given index item if not given so last item | Removes first matching value

 pop give error if not  found but ve can handle it grace fully on the 2nd index where we ca n define what to say if not found either -1 or any other msg like "No such item found" pop()	Removes the element with the specified key popitem()	Removes the last inserted key-value pair
 warnig: